harry83017622/leetcodeHelper/README.md

 ## **Description**
 ---
 This project is a leetcode helper toolkit.
-This toolkit help you to leetcode without actually
+This toolkit help you to leetcode without actually opening your browser.

 ## **Getting Start**